mukeshch77/Multimodal-Emotion-Recognition-System/README.md

 ## Approach & Model Architecture

-This project solves the problem of emotion ambiguity by using **Late Fusion** of two powerful modalities.
+This project solves the problem of emotion ambiguity by using **Earley Fusion** of two powerful modalities.
 Single-modality models often fail when facial expression contradicts text (e.g., a sarcastic smile).
 Our unified framework captures both.

 ### The Architecture: `BERT_ResNet_Fusion`
 The model consists of three main blocks: